-Zagreb is the capital of Croatia and has become increasingly popular over the last five years as both the entry point into Croatia for holidaymakers and more recently after winning best European Christmas market.
-That aside there are numerous things to do in Zagreb from shopping to nightlife, checking out the many cool and quirky museums, and enjoying the scenery, Zagreb is a lively spot, for sure.
+Zagreb is the capital of Croatia and has become increasingly popular over the last five years as the entry point into Croatia for holidaymakers.
+More recently, the city als0 won the award for best European Christmas market meaning the city is truly magical during the Christmas holiday.
+That aside, there are numerous things to do in Zagreb, such as shopping and nightlife, checking out the many cool and quirky museums, and enjoying the scenery.
+Zagreb is a lively spot, for sure.

 Whether you’re flying into Zagreb and looking to get to your destination elsewhere in Croatia, or you’re thinking about exploring Croatia, one of the most popular questions asked is how to get from Zagreb to Split, and back again.

-This is because these are without a doubt two of the most popular cities in Croatia, and the great news?
-Travel from Zagreb to Split is easy and indeed Split to Zagreb, with travel times only taking just a few hours.
+This is because these are without a doubt two of the most popular cities in Croatia.
+The great news?
+Traveling from Zagreb to Split and from Split to Zagreb is easy, with travel times only taking just a few hours.

 So, how exactly do you get from Zagreb to Split, and then how to get from Split to Zagreb?

-How To Get From Zagreb To Split?
+How To Get From Zagreb To Split In 2019?
 Just Reverse The Instructions To Get From Split To Zagreb!

 We’re going to cover the primary modes of transport from Zagreb to Split.
-The distance from Zagreb and Split is 408km and will take you from Croatia’s capital through continental Croatia to coastal Croatia through the Velebit mountains.
+The distance from Zagreb to Split is 408 kilometers.
+The route will take you from Croatia’s capital through continental Croatia to coastal Croatia through the Velebit Mountains.